EnterpriseDB/tpa/RELNOTES.md

 - Ensure that the bundled ansible from tpaexec-deps is used, if present (workaround for a pip limitation)

+- Ensure that we install a Postgres-specific logrotate configuration only on Postgres instances

 ## v22.10 (2022-03-31)

 ### Notable changes